solana-labs/solana/book/src/slashing.md

 # Slashing

-Proof of Stake consensus requires that byzantine behavior be punished by loss of stake and rewards, also known as slashing.
+Proof of Stake consensus requires that Byzantine behavior be punished by loss of stake and rewards, also known as slashing.
 Solana implements slashing in 2 regimes: the validator regime and the replicator regime, corresponding to the two rewards regimes.
 During slashing, the network destroys some "penalty percentage" of lamports staked/earned in the rewards-generating accounts.